bertonfederico/mri_compressive_sensing/_0_sparse_representation/README.md

 s = \Psi_{\text{row}}^H\ X\ \Psi_{\text{col}}^T
 $$

 The $s$ matrix contains the coefficients of the frequencies, that is, the intensities of the sine waves that make up the image.
-If the image has a simple structure or contains only a few relevant frequencies, the $s$ coefficients will be scattered (many of them, upon normalization, will be zero or close to zero).
+If the image has a simple structure or contains only a few relevant frequencies, the $s$ coefficients will be scattered.

 The Python code to perform such a mathematical formulation is given below: